mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 ## Target operating system

-These instructions assume Debian Squeeze (64-bit) or Ubuntu 12.04 LTS (precise).
-Debian Squeeze is the best supported deployment platform.
+These instructions assume Debian Wheezy or Squeeze (64-bit) or Ubuntu 12.04 LTS (precise).
+Debian is the best supported deployment platform.
 We also have instructions for [installing on MacOS]({{ site.baseurl }}docs/installing/macos/).

 Commands are intended to be run via the terminal or over ssh.

 ## Set the locale

-**Debian Squeeze**
+**Debian Wheezy or Squeeze**

 Follow the [Debian guide](https://wiki.debian.org/Locale#Standard) for configuring the locale of the operating system.